Plasterboard Corner Bead(2 Products)

 Are Corner Beads Necessary?

-It is difficult to achieve a professional finish without beads; a corner bead is essential for corners, both on walls and soffits.
+It is difficult to achieve a professional, smooth finish without beads; a corner bead is essential for corners, both on walls and soffits.

 What Is The Difference Between An Edge Bead & A Corner Bead?